THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Zealandia is another area where invasive pests have been eradicated.
-The park is the world’s first fully-fenced urban ecosanctuary – meaning that it is surrounded by an 8.6 km long fence which stands tall enough that cats can’t jump over it and deep enough that rodents can’t burrow under it.
-Within its bounds, native bird species have been reintroduced.
-They are not contained in the park, but have sanctuary there and return again and again.
+The park is the world’s first fully fenced urban eco sanctuary – meaning that it is surrounded by an 8.6 km long fence which stands tall enough that cats can’t jump over it and deep enough that rodents can’t burrow under it.
+Within its bounds, they have reintroduced native bird species.
+It does not contain them in the park, but they have sanctuary there and return again and again.

 We also learned about many of the native birds of New Zealand which are now extinct and got to listen to recorded bird songs from the species in the reserve.
 Basically, it was 2 hours of bird watching, and it was not enough time!